Cliftleigh

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Cliftleigh is high nationally.
-The median income is $68,662 and the average income stands at $80,492.
-This contrasts with Rest of NSW's figures where the median income is $52,390 and the average income is $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Cliftleigh would be approximately $74,745 (median) and $87,624 (average) as of September 2025.
-The 2021 Census shows that incomes in Cliftleigh cluster around the 68th percentile nationally.
-The earnings profile indicates that 45.5% of locals (1,239 people) fall into the $1,500 - 2,999 income category.
-High housing costs consume 19.3% of income, but strong earnings place disposable income at the 61st percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that median income in Cliftleigh suburb is $68,662 and average income is $80,492.
+This contrasts with Regional NSW's median income of $52,390 and average income of $65,215 for the same period.
+Based on Wage Price Index growth rate of 8.86% from financial year ending June 2023 to September 2025, estimated median income in Cliftleigh would be approximately $74,745 and average income would be around $87,624 by September 2025.
+According to the 2021 Census, incomes in Cliftleigh cluster around the 68th percentile nationally.
+The earnings profile shows that 45.5% of locals (1,239 people) earn between $1,500 and $2,999 per week, similar to metropolitan regions where 29.9% fall into this bracket.
+High housing costs consume 19.3% of income in Cliftleigh, but strong earnings place disposable income at the 61st percentile nationally.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income